josemf/express-gateway-plugin-errors/README.md

 #### defaults:

-Some times it's possible the backend is not sending everything.
+Some times it's possible the proxied backend is not sending some field in the template structure.
 For those cases we setup defaults:

 ```yaml
 defaults: